-Andrew Metz is FRONTLINE’s Managing Editor.
-With Executive Producer Raney Aronson-Rath, he oversees the editorial mission for FRONTLINE, working with journalists to develop and produce original stories, reviewing reporting for all FRONTLINE’s programming and helping to manage collaborations with the series’ journalism partners.
+Andrew Metz is FRONTLINE’s managing editor.
+With executive producer Raney Aronson-Rath, he oversees the editorial mission for FRONTLINE, working with journalists to develop and produce original stories, reviewing reporting for all of FRONTLINE’s programming and managing collaborations with the series’ many journalism partners.

-Metz grew up in Vermont and received his Bachelor’s Degree from Hamilton College.
-He studied history at the University of Edinburgh, Scotland and has a Master’s Degree in Journalism from New York University.
+Metz grew up in Vermont and received his bachelor’s degree from Hamilton College.
+He studied history at the University of Edinburgh and has a master’s degree from New York University.